michaelhasey/Archi_Base/README.md

 ## Project Page

-Additional informatil about this project can be found on its project page on my personal website here:
+An expanded description of Archi-Base can be about this project can be found on my personal website here:

 <br>